 \section{Conclusion}

-In this paper, we enhanced transaction management by reducing transaction validations, using \textsc{Blake3} for state trie hashing during transaction execution, processing and storing sub-blocks, and caching transaction data for fast retrieval of committed transactions.
+In this paper, we enhanced transaction management by reducing transaction validations and optimizing block processing.
 Through these enhancements, we developed the \solution VM.
 We then rigorously evaluated the performance increase of each of our optimizations.
 To apply our contributions, we developed \solutionlong supporting the largest eco-system of DApps.
 Finally, we empirically showed that \solution outperforms recent high-performance blockchains that support DApps.